-While you could improvise the rest when going on a day hike (choose a t-shirt you already have, a smaller multi-purpose backpack, etc), you should never ever go out on the trail without proper boots.
+While you could improvise the rest when going on a day hike (choose a t-shirt you already have, a smaller multi-purpose backpack, etc), you should never ever go out on the trail without proper hiking boots.

-Hiking boots are available in multiple cuts (low to mid to high) and for multiple seasons.
+All pro hiking boots are available in multiple cuts (low to mid to high) and for multiple seasons.
 It’s imperative to do extensive research and purchase the right pair for your needs before starting your hike.

 Remember: when hiking you need a water-resistant shoe that fits your foot (you really don’t want blisters) with a good grip on muddy terrain.
 Leave your snickers at home and always always go for proper boots.